Uludere District: Population

+Population history from 2007 to 2023:

 Geography

-Uludere's total land area is 825 km².
-Its neighbors are: the district of Çukurca in the province of Hakkâri to the east; the districts of Şırnak and Silopi to the west; the district of Beytüşşebap to the north; and the country of Iraq to the south.
+Uludere's neighbors are: the district of Çukurca in the province of Hakkâri to the east; the districts of Şırnak and Silopi to the west; the district of Beytüşşebap to the north; and the Iraqi Kurdistan Region to the south.

 The topography of Uludere consists mostly of rugged mountainous terrain.
 The Haftanîn and Kêla Meme (Kel Mehmet) mountains are the highest mountains in Uludere.
 In addition, Suwar, Serhe, Haftanîn, Meydan, Elcan and Şirîş are important plateaus.
 The altitude varies between 800 meters and 3200 meters throughout the district.
 The lowest altitude is in the Şenoba town and the highest altitude is in the Kel Mehmet (Kêla Meme) mountain.